AditiSingh-05/Java14/Unit2.md

 **4. Non-Runnable (Blocked/Waiting) State**
 - Thread is alive but not eligible to run
-- Reasons: `sleep()`, `wait()`, blocked on I/O, waiting for lock
+- Reasons: `sleep()`, `wait()`, blocked on I/O, waiting for lock _A Non-Runnable thread: Exists as a genuine OS-level thread.
+Has an active call stack and defined execution context.
+Does not consume CPU time—because the scheduler refuses to pick it up—until a specific condition is satisfied.
+By moving threads into non-runnable states instead of letting them “spin” or repeatedly check for a resource, the system: Frees up CPU for threads that can actually do work Minimizes wasted cycles and context switches.
+Scales with higher thread counts, preventing performance bottlenecks._

+_The Three Non Runnable States
+Blocked : A thread tries to enter a synchronized block or method, but another thread holds the desired lock (monitor).
+Waiting : Thread invokes wait(), join() (no timeout), or lower-level primitives like park().
+If in a synchronized block, releases the lock and joins the wait set of the monitor.
+Remains dormant, without consuming CPU, until another thread invokes notify(), notifyAll(), or unpark().
+Might wait forever if never notified—thus “indefinite.”.
+Timed Waiting :Thread calls timed methods like sleep(ms), wait(ms), join(ms), parkNanos(), or parkUntil().
+Thread is suspended and handed to OS/thread scheduler along with a timer.
+Either woken by a notifier/condition or after the timer alarms.
+Ensures threads do not block indefinitely if a maximum wait time is specified._

+Q: What happens internally when a Java thread enters a blocked/waiting state?
+A: The thread is still considered “alive” by the JVM (it has a backing OS-level thread, stack, etc.) but is taken off the CPU scheduler’s eligible list until the blocking condition is resolved—either a lock is released, a timer expires, or another thread wakes it.

+Q: Why not use busy-spinning or polling instead of non-runnable states?
+A: Because that would waste CPU cycles, create contention, and severely limit scalability.
+Entering non-runnable states makes Java concurrency efficient, enabling thousands of threads to exist with minimal CPU impact.

 **5. Terminated (Dead) State**
 - Thread has completed its `run()` method